|951 Ratings | 796 Reviews

 A Himalayan city in the state of West Bengal, Darjeeling is the perfect retreat for those with a penchant for a pleasantly nippy weather.
-What can be better than walking amidst the plush greenery and unspoiled air unbeknown to the rest of the world?
+What can be better than walking amidst the lush greenery and unspoiled air unbeknown to the rest of the world?
 Kiss all your troubles a fond goodbye as long as you walk the rolling plains and hills of Darjeeling.
-These are the 5 top tourist places to visit in Darjeeling and make for an amazing itinerary.
+From Tiger Hill to the Himalayan Railways, Rimbik to Observatory Hill, here are the top tourist places to visit in Darjeeling.

 Himalayan Mountaineering Institute